Administrator’s Manual

 • Bootstrap a whole instance (except Remote handshaking)

 setup’s default is mini-buildd’s internal “database” of known (Debian-based) distributions (see dist).
-The data varies from APT keys sources need down to special workarounds (older) distribution just need to work.
+The data varies from APT keys sources need down to special workarounds (older) distributions just need to work.

 Configurations